Flag Officer Commanding, Iceland (C): History

 Following the German invasion of Denmark in April 1940, Iceland, then in personal union with Denmark, declared neutrality throughout the rest of the war.
-Iceland's location was of strategic importance to the British who decided to station naval forces at a naval base called HMS Baldur at Hvitanes following the invasion of Iceland in May 1940.
-In addition it also established an accounting and accommodation shore base called HMS Baldur II.
+Iceland's location was of strategic importance to the British who decided to station forces at a naval base called HMS Baldur at Hvitanes following the invasion of Iceland in May 1940.
+In addition there was also established an accounting and accommodation shore base called HMS Baldur II.
 Iceland was an important base for North Atlantic convoys, patrol and anti-submarine duties.

 The Admiralty appointed a flag officer to administer the station.
+This was Rear Admiral Richard J.R.
+Scott, July 1940-September 1941.
 On 5 September 1941 Rear-Admiral Frederick Dalrymple-Hamilton was appointed as Admiral Commanding, Iceland, serving until August 1942.

-His title changed to Flag officer Commanding, Iceland (C) in 1943.
+Charles Eric Morgan served as Rear-Admiral Commanding Iceland [HMS Baldur (RN base, Reykjavik, Iceland)] from 12.09.1942 to 31 October 1943; he assumed command on 20 August 1942.

 During the war Winston Churchill instructed British officers to refer to the country as Iceland (C) due to someone ordering a ship to go to Ireland instead of Iceland at the beginning of the war.

-On 31 October 1943 Bertram Watson was appointed Flag Officer Commanding, Iceland, where he served in the rank of Rear Admiral until 7 August 1945.
-The 1945 Navy List records Watson as holding the position in the rank of Vice Admiral.
+On 31 October 1943 Bertram Watson was appointed Flag Officer Commanding, Iceland, where he served in the rank of rear admiral until 7 August 1945.
+The 1945 Navy List records Watson as holding the position in the rank of vice admiral.